DauntlessDash/multitheftauto-custominteriors/README.md

 ## Installation

 Each folder is its own custom interior and can be added to any server and not be dependent on one another.
-Some interiors are separated into several parts and although still not dependent on each other to run they should still be implemented together.
+Some interiors are separated into several parts (in order to prevent lag) and are marked accordingly.

 1. Add the desired interior directory into your server at the location MTA/server/mods/deathmatch/resources.